South Bank London

 BRASSERIE BLANC

 Brasserie Blanc is an elegant bistro favourite in South Bank, located on Belvedere Road just behind Southbank Centre.
-Throughout the summer Brasserie Blanc are welcoming in families with a great kids menu, that the little ones can enjoy for free!
-The kid's menu includes mini burgers, penne with pesto or chicken goujons for mains and for dessert a delicious banana sundae.
+While evenings are a more formal affair, it's a great option for lunch with a kid's menu that includes mini burgers, penne with pesto or chicken goujons for mains and for dessert a delicious banana sundae, plus crayons and colouring sheets to keep the little ones busy.

 WHERE: 9 Belvedere Road.
 Find out more here.